 - Sunnyside (aka Belmont Neighborhood)

 The key elements for car free livability for me are a full service grocery store within easy walking distance, transit, and eating and drinking establishments.
-(The first two are the reason I can’t place the Boise neighborhood, where I currently live, amongst this company, though it’s in my top 10 for drinking establishments alone!).
+(The first two are the reason I can’t place the Boise neighborhood, where I currently live, among this company, though it’s in my top 10 for drinking establishments!).

 What are your criteria for car free livability?
 I know those who bicycle can rely less on transit and close grocery stores.
 Which neighborhoods would be in your top 5?